agile-lab-dev/darwin/README.md

 ## MongoDB

-MongoDB dependencies added for creating this connector are provided.
+MongoDB dependencies added for creating this connector should be provided by the user.

 There are two possibilities to create a `MongoConnector`:
 - Use the MongoConnectorCreator: A connection to MongoDB will be created by reading the information from a configuration file